marcuspaz/IntroCS2/index.md

 ## Array of objects

 - We know that arrays must be declared **and** instantiated, indicating how many slots there are in the array.
-- Keep in mind thaht arrays of objects in that each element must **also** be instantiated!
+- Keep in mind that arrays of objects in that each element must **also** be instantiated!

 **Here's a example of code that does all of the above:**